mikko-ahonen/usm-rfc/workflow-format.md

 are readily available in many programming languages.

-This memo defines two formats, one for workflow template and one for workflow, that are almost identical, except for their place in the life cycle of definitions.
+This memo defines two formats, one for workflow template and one for workflow, that are almost identical, except that requirements for required fields are more relaxed.

 ### Terminology

-TODO
+USM Workflow Interchange Format (USM-WIF)
+: JSON format defined in this document for USM Workflow interchange.

 ### Notational Conventions